MegaCoder99/Royale2D/src/Editor/MapEditor/readme.md

 Creating a new workspace lets you import map section images.
 The import images prompt accepts a folder, and all PNG images in this folder will be processed, so if you have multiple tilesets (or map PNGs) put them in the same folder.
 Use the "Scratch/Tileset" folder browse button for importing to scratch sections and use the "Map Section Images Folder" to import to map sections.
 Both options will create a tileset.

+If you want to quickly get started to play around, there should be an provided sample workspace, **sample_map_workspace**, that you can open.

 ## The Map Editor Interface

 ![Alt Text](readme_image.png "Optional Title")